k8simgs/elasticsearch/README.md

-"# elasticsearch"
+# elasticsearch image

-this image from docker.elastic.co/elasticsearch/elasticsearch:7.2.0
+**this image from docker.elastic.co/elasticsearch/elasticsearch:7.2.0**